 The sensitivities of new business value reflect the changes in unrealized gains or losses of pre-hedge assets included in new business value.
 Please refer to Section 4.10 for details on pre-hedge.

-The rate of change narrowed in this fiscal year, due primarily to an increase in hedging of interest rate risk through an extended scope of products subject to pre-hedge scheme and a change in the product mix.
+The rate of change widened in this fiscal year, due primarily to a decrease in new business that is subject to the pre-hedge scheme.

 (2) Stock and real estate market value